 Nope.
 That would sort of defeat the whole point of tutoring as conversation and collaboration.
 As someone smart probably said at some point, “Edit my paper for me, and I will learn nothing.
 Help me learn to edit my own paper, and I will be able to edit my own paper.”

 I met with a writing tutor but still got a C on my paper.
 What’s up with that?

 Here’s the thing about conversation: it has little to do with grades.
 We can talk to you about your writing, help you see your paper from a reader’s perspective, point out gaps or incoherence, help you plan your revisions, and even help you learn how to use commas and semicolons.
 What we can’t do is write your paper for you.
 Writing takes time and planning.
 It usually takes several drafts.
 So, if you visit a writing tutor and still get a C on your paper, we suggest the following: 1) read your professor’s comments and humbly ask for clarification if you don’t understand them; 2) start your next paper earlier; 3) try to visit a writing tutor two or three times before the due date.

 Can I be a peer writing tutor?

 Please see our employment page for more information about how to become a peer writing tutor.

 - Resources for Writing (Purdue Online Writing Lab)

-- Our newsletter for peer writing tutors: The Dangling Modifier
+- The National Conference on Peer Tutoring in Writing’s newsletter for peer writing tutors: The Dangling Modifier

 Language and Writing Communities